-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence o compliance s The establishment of the perimeter fence should be the first activity that takes place on site, as this serves to demarcate the total disturbance footprint.
-Any sensitive features within the project footprint should be temporarily fenced prior to commencement of construction (refer to above section on the demarcation of nogo areas).
+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance The establishment of the perimeter fence should be the first activity that takes place on site, as this serves to demarcate the total disturbance footprint.
+Any sensitive features within the project footprint should be temporarily fenced prior to commencement of construction (refer to above section on the demarcation of no-go areas).
 This temporary fencing must be replaced with permanent fencing prior to the completion of the construction phase.
-Temporary storage ponds and topsoil stockpile should be temporarily fenced.
-The perimeter security fencing should be constructed in a manner which allows for the passage of small and medium sized mammals, at strategic places, such as areas of dense vegetation In accordance with the EA, electrified strands should not be within 30cm of the ground.
-Only the facility itself should be fenced-off.
-Other than the fencing around the site camp / laydown area and operational buildings.
+Temporary water storage ponds and topsoil stockpiles should be temporarily fenced.
+The perimeter security fencing should be constructed in a manner which allows for the passage of small and medium sized mammals, at strategic places, such as areas of dense vegetation In accordance with the recommendations in the EIR electrified strands should not be within 30cm of the ground.
+Only the perimeter of the facility should be fenced-off an linear infrastructure such as powerlines and access roads should not be fenced.
+Other than the perimeter fencing is allowed on site.
 No lighting may be placed on the perimeter security fencing.
 The final fencing plan should be submitted to the ECO for comments and approval.
 EPC Contractor Implementation of the actions herein.
 EPC contractor to submit final fencing plan to the ECO for approval.
 Throughout the construction phase Site ECO and ECO Daily Weekly environmental checklists.
 Monthly environmental control reports.